kevinmhankes/Weather-wX-Improved-UI/doc/FAQ.md

 No it does not.
 Unlike Android in order to do this properly you need to use push notifications.
 I am unwilling to take on that extra cost (since I generate no revenue by choice from this personal hobby) and complexity.

-### Hourly forecast is not working correctly, is there a workaround?

-Yes.
-By default the hourly forecast is using the "new" NWS API.
-Unfortunately it's not as reliable as the old one but it does offer different data.
-You can revert to the older data source by going to *Settings -> UI* and turning off *Use new NWS API for hourly* (The 7 day forecast stopped using the NWS API in ~ Jan 2021 due to reliability issues)